Header image

 Hallie Eakin is a professor in the School of Sustainability and affiliated professor in the School of Urban Planning and Geographical Sciences at the University of Arizona.
 Her research interests include governance and social equity in socio-ecological systems and household vulnerability and sustainability of adaptations to global change.

-African Climate and Development Initiative, University of Cape Town
+African Climate & Development Initiative, University of Cape Town

 How can an intersectional lens on weather and climate information services promote equitable adaptation?